People Are Blocking Cargo Ships to Protest Israel

 Lara Kiswani, executive director of the San Francisco-based Arab Resource and Organizing Center (AROC), told me the protest was aimed at exposing “Israeli apartheid and San Francisco’s complicity in it.”
 According to Kiswani, “The Zim Line reflects the huge flow of capital from Israel into the Bay Area and it is an opportunity for building a relationship between workers and Palestine solidarity activists.”

-This time, AROC was a leading voice among a loose coalition of organisations identifying themselves as “Block the Boat.”
-Organisers with AROC spent three weeks in the lead-up to the action diligently handing out flyers outside union meetings and talking to workers about the significance of the action.
+This time, AROC was a leading voice among a loose coalition of organizations identifying themselves as “Block the Boat.”
+Organizers with AROC spent three weeks in the lead-up to the action diligently handing out flyers outside union meetings and talking to workers about the significance of the action.

 Police hold the line at the Port of Oakand.
 Photo by Daniel Arauz